AHartNtkn/AHartNtkn.github.io/_posts/2020-04-07-Sorting-Lists-Recursively;-The-Easy-Way.md

 Notice that `branch_split` also stores an item within a leaf if it's the only item in the list.
 Also notice that if we apply `branch_split` to smaller and smaller terms, an empty list is never actually produced.
 That `EmptyLeafF` case seems a bit pointless, but it ensures our program won't, for example, crash if we're asked to sort an empty list.

-`?3` will be a function that takes a pair of lists within a branch, and merges them.
-I'll call it `branch_merge`.
-But, uhh... it's recursive too.
-Damn.
+Our algebra, the thing deconstructing one step of our tree, will be a function that deconstructs a branch containing two lists by merging them.
+I'll call it `branch_merge`. `branch_merge` will be recursive since merging is a recursive operation.
+That means we'll need to define it using an ana, cata, or hylomorphism.

 Alright, let's back up.
 If we take the merging operation as a problem just like merge sort itself, then it starts with a pair of lists and fuses them into a single list.
-If we take `List` to be our `M` and `List × List` to be our `A` in the previous diagram, then we can get our merging function if we give a coalgebra.
-This has to be a function that takes a pair of lists and returns an element paired with a pair of lists.
+By taking `ListF` to be our recursion step, we can conceptualize this via a coalgebra which is constructing a single step of a list.
+If we take `List` to be our `M` and `List × List` to be our `A` in the previous diagram, then we can see how it fits into the previous scheme.
+The coalgebra has to be a function that takes a pair of lists and returns an element consed with a pair of lists.
 This element will simply be whichever of the two elements at the beginning of the pair is biggest.

 ```python
 from typing import Tuple